farm-ng/amiga-dev-kit/website/docs/dashboard/dashboard_user_guide.md

 This is the home screen of the dashboard.
-In the center sits the spedometer, where you can adjust to the travel speed of your Amiga.
-You can switch between metric and standard units by pressing the center button
+In the center sits the spedometer, where you can switch between metric and standard units and adjust to the travel speed of your Amiga.

- On the right side of the screen you will see several icons displaying:
+git  On the right side of the screen you will see several icons displaying:

 - Battery Level
 - Average motor temperature